 Squinching is New York-based photographer Peter Hurley's top tip for looking photogenic in your Linkedin photo.

 Squinting your eyes can help ooze confidence and self-assuredness, as opposed to staring wide-eyed which projects fear and uncertainty.

 Don't believe me?
 Check out the video tutorial below and perfect your squinch!

-There are now six photo filters available.
 My favourites are Spotlight, which brightens and improves contrast and Classic, which gives you a nice black and white look.

 You can also crop and edit as well as adjust the brightness, contrast, saturation and vignette of your LinkedIn profile photo.

 This is a super-quick, easy way to improve your profile photo.